 - Clean or replace clogged air filters.
 A clogged filter can lower your mpg by 10%.

 - Keep tires inflated to recommended pressures.
 Under-inflated tires burn more gasoline.
-Each 2 psi tires are under-inflated increases gas consumption by 1%.
+Each two psi tires are under-inflated increases gas consumption by 1%.

 - Avoid idling for more than 30 seconds.
-Beyond that time, experts say its cheaper to turn-off the engine and go into the establishment rather than through the drive-thru.
+Rather than through the drive-thru, experts say its cheaper to turn off the engine and go into the establishment.

-- Smoothly does it.
+- Smooth driving.
 Avoid jack-rabbit starts and stops and aggressive driving.
 Smooth acceleration and stopping, and not weaving aggressively through highway traffic, first speeding up then braking suddenly, can save you up to 33% at highway speeds and 5% in town, according to the EPA.

 - Watch your speed.
-Or pay the equivalent of about 10 cents a gallon for every 5 mph over 60 mph you go, says the EPA.
+Or pay the equivalent of about 10 cents a gallon for every five mph over 60 mph you go, says the EPA.

 Saving on auto insurance

 The same amount of auto insurance on the same vehicle does not always cost the same from different companies.
 Also, the cost of insurance varies widely between makes and models of vehicles.
 Auto insurance is regulated at the state level, and rates vary from state to state.